-Lawsuits like this one may not systemically change the medical industry, but they do provide a means for individual families to recover from injuries like Zubida is facing.
+Birth injury lawsuits like this one may not systemically change the medical industry, but they do provide a means for individual families to recover from injuries like Zubida is facing.

 If your child is battling a birth injury contact Birth Injury Guide to learn more about your options.
 You may have an actionable claim, which could allow you to hold the at-fault party financially responsible.
 To find out more about your potential claim, call 1-877-415-6603.
-You can also reach us online.
+You can also reach out to us online.